The best local movers for Los Angeles to Minneapolis moves

 - Minneapolis’s population is about 89% less than Los Angeles.

-- Minneapolis and Los Angeles are similarily walkable.
+- Minneapolis and Los Angeles are similarly walkable.

 - With a score of 83 out of 100, Minneapolis is more bike-friendly than Los Angeles, which has a score of 59 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

-- Minneapolis and Los Angeles have a similar crime rate.
+- Minneapolis and Los Angeles have a similar crime rate with scores of 56.06 and 53.81, respectively.

-Other things to consider for your Los Angeles vs. Minneapolis move
+Other things to consider for your Los Angeles to Minneapolis move

 - State regulator: You can verify a Minnesota moving license and its status through the state’s public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Minneapolis.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Minneapolis.
+Start the process here.

 Where to live in Minneapolis